amrusnak/DoGANa/README.md

     └── ...
 ```

+You can use the same directory for training or testing.
+Alternatively, you can prepare a separate directory to test, in the same folder structure as specified above.

+### Training

 To train a model, simply run `python train.py --dataroot [DATA_DIR]`.
 To access modifiable training parameters, run `python train.py --help`.

 The training script including modified parameters used for `cpaint`/`bwpaint`/`bwdraw` models is the following: